20 Ways to Say “I Agree” in English (With Examples)

 I’d go along with that

-Meaning: used to say that you support someone’s opinion or an idea.
+Meaning: used to say you support an idea or opinion.

 I see what you mean